 The Annual Appeal is about continual and proactive relationship building and allows you to join thousands of Catholics to support more than 60 ministries and services throughout Southern, New Jersey.
 Your support is essential to our mission – without YOU, there would be no Church.
 Thanks to your generosity, our church is here in times of need providing comfort and hope.

-Click below on the brochure and video links to learn more about this year’s appeal!2017 House of Charity Brochure 2017 House of Charity Video
+Click below on the brochure and video links to learn more about this year’s appeal!2018 House of Charity Brochure 2018 House of Charity Video

-“WE ARE CALLED to hear Christ invite us to help those who are in need.”
+“WALK WITH ME” to hear Christ invite us to help those who are in need.